Portraits of Catherine the Great, Empress of all the Russias

-Swiss artist Angelica Kauffman (1741-1807) was one of the greats amongst the Neoclassical artists.
-Through her portraits and history paintings, she became one of the most successful artists of 18th-century Europe.
-Now is a good time to celebrate Kauffman, as she had a significant exhibition in Dusseldorf earlier this year.
+Swiss painter Angelica Kauffman (1741-1807) was one of the greats amongst the Neoclassical artists.
+Through her portraits and history paintings, she became one of the most successful artists of 18th century Europe.

 Angelica Kauffman was born into an artistic family, with a father who was a painter and a mother who was a musician.
 Kauffman was very talented in both fields.
 She was also intelligent, well educated, and fluent in four languages.
 One of her contemporaries called her “possibly the most cultivated woman in Europe”.
 Kauffman learned the art of painting from her father.
 In an era where serious artistic training was largely unavailable to women, having an artist as a family member was a huge advantage.

 As her father’s assistant, the young Angelica traveled around Europe, experiencing great artworks, meeting important people, and learning on the job.
 Although she started out by contributing to her father’s projects, she received her first independent commission for a portrait while in her early teens.

 Kauffman worked in Rome for several years before moving to London in 1766.
 She lived in England for 15 years and achieved her greatest success there.

 Angelica Kauffman specialized in the prestigious genre of history painting.
 History paintings depict important, dramatic events from history, literature, mythology, and the Bible.
 They tend to be very large and feature many figures in poses and costumes inspired by classical antiquity.
 For many centuries, history painting was by far the most celebrated artistic genre in Europe.